 Replacement or Reissue of a Parchment or Letter of Extract

 Graduates of TAFE SA can apply to have a parchment or letter of extract replaced due to loss or damage.
 Parchments and letters of extract can also be reissued as a result of a change of name.
-In each case, please complete the Application Replacement Reissue form and submit it via Student Services.
+In each case, please complete the Application Replacement Reissue form and submit by email to the Parchments team.

 Please note that a separate application form and fee of $50 is applicable for each request.
 A non-refundable $65 archive fee may also be charged for applications that require an archive search conducted.